| In Mesopotamia, "the land between two rivers",

 in the staircased streets, small squares and the

-On the peak of Nemrut Mountain near Adiyaman,
+traditional dwellings of the city.
+The Eighth Wonder of The World On the peak of Nemrut Mountain near Adiyaman,

 colossal statues of divinities salute the sunrise